by Ryan Jacobs

 Visual Differences

-Just as there are differences in sounds in RIP coffee roasting, so too are the visual differences.
+Just as there are differences in sounds in RIP coffee roasting, so are the visual differences.
 The biggest thing to get used to is that what you are actually viewing during the darkening process is the parchment, not the green coffee.
 While it does darken, it doesn’t do so at the same rate or in the same manner as green coffee.
-As an example, a RIP coffee at Vienna Roast doesn’t appear oily on the outside – the oils are on the inside of the parchment.
-Instead, I found that some of the parchment would bubble up like a burned marshmallow.
+For example, a RIP coffee at Vienna Roast doesn’t appear oily on the outside – the oils are on the inside of the parchment.
+Instead, I found that some parchment would bubble up like a burned marshmallow.
 You can sort of get a sense of that in the photos below.

 Parchment Covered Roast